Skolkovo Foundation

 Grant in 2012

-Libretto Labs is a startup focused on developing the programming language Libretto, aimed at enhancing the capabilities of web developers.
-The company provides web programming services and has created a web-based programming platform tailored for website developers and designers.
-Recently, Libretto Labs became a resident of the Skolkovo Innovation Center, which supports innovative technology companies.
+Libretto Labs is a startup focused on developing the Libretto programming language, designed specifically for web developers and designers.
+The company provides web programming services and has created a web-based platform that facilitates the design and development of applications for the internet.
+Recently, Libretto Labs has established its presence at the Skolkovo Innovation Center, which supports innovative technology initiatives.
+Through its offerings, Libretto Labs aims to enhance the tools available for web development, catering to the needs of its target audience.

 RoboCV